accelerated-text/accelerated-text/docs/dictionary.md

 * **Forms** that will vary depending on tense, most of the time single form will be enough
 * **Attributes** *(optional)* define additional information, for example, gender

-Dictionary file may look like this:
+We begin with creating a new .edn file, for example `eng.edn`.
+Dictionary file then may look like this:

 ```clojure
 [{:key        "write"